hylang/hy/docs/syntax.rst

 an expression, you can :hy:func:`quote` the keyword, or you can use it as the value for another keyword argument, as in ``(f :foo :bar)``.

+Whereas Python requires all positional arguments in a call to precede all keyword arguments, Hy allows them to mingled, as in ``(f 1 :foo 2 3)``.
+This is implemented by simply moving the keyword arguments back, as in ``(f 1 3 :foo 2)``, with the attendant consequences for order of evaluation (:ref:`which shouldn't generally be relied upon in Hy <order-of-eval>`).

 Otherwise, keywords are simple model objects that evaluate to themselves.
 Users of other Lisps should note that it's often a better idea to use a string than a keyword, because the rest of Python uses strings for cases in which other Lisps